This article covers the steps that you need to follow to access a company file for QuickBooks Desktop that is stored accross the network.

 - You need to have access on the Server or Host computer.

 - All of the computers including the server must be connected on the same network.
 The server or host computer must be mapped as a network drive to your individual workstations.

-- QuickBooks and the QuickBooks Database Manager must be installed on the Host computer to ensure the most reliable connection.
+- QuickBooks Desktop and the QuickBooks Database Manager must be installed on the Host computer to ensure the most reliable connection.